 The Power of Three

-Three dollars does not sound like a lot of money; however, three dollars is more powerful than you may realize.
-Three dollars times 365 days a year is $1,095.
+Three dollars does not sound like a lot of money; however, three dollars are more powerful than you may realize.
+Three dollars times, 365 days a year, is $1,095.
 Most people would love to save an extra thousand dollars a year.

 Let me show you how we're going to create a hack to use that three dollars to create some real retirement savings.

-Should you deposit the $1,095 into your 401k/IRA, and you meet the income retirements for the Retirement Savers Credit, you could receive up to a 50% tax credit.
-That’s right Uncle Sam will potentially reward your thriftiness by giving you $547.50.
-Pretty awesome right?
+Should you deposit the $1,095 into your 401k/IRA, and you meet the income requirements for the Retirement Savers Credit, you could receive up to a 50% tax credit.
+That’s right; Uncle Sam will potentially reward your thriftiness by giving you $547.50.
+Pretty awesome, right?

 In the interest of brevity, I'll stop here, as you can see using the tax code we have now turned your $1,095.00 into over two thousand dollars.

 Many employers offer to match on 401k contributions.
-Many workers struggle to take full advantage of the opportunity to have their savings matched because they need their whole paycheck to support the family, pay down debt or other goals.
+Many workers struggle to take full advantage of the opportunity to have their savings matched.
+Since they need their whole paycheck to support the family, pay down debt, or other goals.

 An hour a day to boost your retirement savings by 4k a year now starts to look promising.
-Imagine if you and your partner both spent just an hour over the course of the day sneaking in a few surveys.
+Imagine if you and your partner both spent just an hour over the day sneaking in a few surveys.